Academic Success Program

 First Year Students

-First year law students are invited to participate in Structured Study Groups (SSGs), led by trained second- and third-year law students.
+First year law students at UC Law are invited to participate in Structured Study Groups (SSGs), led by trained second- and third-year law students.
 Groups meet twice weekly for one hour.
 One meeting per week focuses on developing and applying the skills needed to successfully navigate the learning process in law school (case study method, Socratic method, case briefing, outlining, memorization, legal analysis, time management).
 During the second weekly meeting, students focus on strategies for exam preparation and performance including the completion of practice exam questions.
 This weekly exercise throughout the first semester helps students understand and prepare for law school exams; the primary basis of grading in the first year of law school.
 SSG Leaders do not tutor or teach the law; rather they guide participating students in developing the skills to teach themselves the law.

 First year students also may schedule individual meetings or participate in a second semester study group with the Director of Academic Success and Bar Programs.